Bartosz-D3V/flatwebpage.github.io/README.md

 ## Code Example

 I created this website to practise my front-end skills a little bit.
-I used the following technologies:
+I used the following stack:

 1. JavaScript with Gulp
 2. HTML5, CSS3